hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Disadvantage:
 		- It is a single point of failure
 		- If the instance is terminated, the route status: blackhole
-	- Use case: there is only one use case
+	- Use cases: there is only one use case
 		- When cost saving is absolutely required and, a NAT and bastion hosts are needed
 		- We could then combine bastion host and NAT in the same machine
 	- For more details: